Ride Overview - Lough Corrib Ride

 Included: 7 nights’ accommodation, all breakfasts and lunches, horse, tack, guide/instructor

-Not Included: airfare, dinners in Connemara, transfer from Dublin airport – €180 per person, Shannon Airport €60 per person
+Not Included: airfare, dinners in Connemara, transfers from Dublin airport – €180 per person, Shannon Airport €60 per person

 Lough Corrib Ride: Gallery